keller-mark/vueplotlib/README.md

         side="bottom"
         ```
 - [x] axes should be brush-able
+    - but also should have the option to disable brushing
     - brushing along an axis should trigger a zoom event
     - axes, if their corresponding scale has been "zoomed", should display a "zoomed out"/full view beside the "zoomed-in" view in order to show [context](https://bl.ocks.org/mbostock/34f08d5e11952a80609169b7917d4172)
     - categorical axes should [snap](https://bl.ocks.org/mbostock/6232537)